NicoJanE/React-Development-Template-Stack/index.md

 You can use container to start programming in your local container for development and test purpose.

 # Where more information
-1. To create and run a development container document: open [how to create a development container](./Howtos/howto_create_a_dev_container)
+1. To create and run a development container document: open [how to create a development container](./Howtos/howto_create_a_dev_container) in the Howtos sub directory.

 <details closed>